ravindraogg/The-complete-web-development/README.md

 - Next learnt about working of web page, structure of web page mainly focused on front end.

 # Stay tuned for next sections update.

+## Section 2
+- In section 2, I learnt Heading, Paragraph, types of list, anchor tags, self closing tags, and image slection.

+- Practiced with some examples like my favourite movie list, Cooking recipe etc.